How NOT to Get a DUI This Holiday Season

 Trust this reputable and experienced Pittsburgh DUI Lawyer who represents tons of DUI clients: You don’t want to have to call me, or any other lawyer because of a lapse of judgment.
 It’s far less expensive to call a cab than to retain a lawyer, take time off work to attend court hearings (and there are usually three of them), undergo drug and alcohol evaluations and attend alcohol highway safety classes.

 Do yourself a favor, and try one of these options instead of trying to get home when you aren’t really fit to be driving:

 - Call a cab.
 I know, I know: Hailing a cab in Pittsburgh isn’t exactly an easy process.
 But that’s where the web comes in.
 I recommend bookmarking a site that lists every cab company in the Burgh, complete with their locations and phone numbers.

 - Consider Uber and other convenient ride-sharing services.
 With base fares as low as $2 and a rate of $.30 a minute and $1.25 a mile, you might get a better deal.
 Friends and clients have said that their Uber experiences have been positive – with rides showing up sooner than their cab counterparts.

 - I get it: People don’t want to take a cab because there’s the issue of how they are going to retrieve their vehicles the next day.
 For drivers in Pittsburgh, that’s not an issue with the Pear Transportation Company.
 The business touts itself as the only one in the Burg that will transport both you AND your vehicle to your selected destination.

-- Select a designated driver.
+- 4. Select a designated driver.
 Easy.
 Simple.
 Inexpensive.
+Pay him or her with a meal or extra cookies to take home.
+They deserve it for dealing with you and whatever other drunken friends might be riding with you.
 Or be prepared to hire a Pittsburgh DUI Lawyer later on.